arielalvarez88/VanillaJSCalculator/README.md

 # VanillaJSCalculator
-Tax and payments calculator using no framework (CSS nor Javascript)
+Tax and payments calculator using no framework (CSS nor Javascript) by Ariel Alvarez.